learning-zone/angular-basics/README.md

 ```
 **Step 02**: Inject the HttpClient into the application

-Let\'s create a `userProfileService(userprofile.service.ts)` as an example.
+Lets create a `userProfileService(userprofile.service.ts)` as an example.
 It also defines get method of HttpClient
 ```typescript
 import { Injectable } from '@angular/core';
 import { HttpClient } from '@angular/common/http';